swo/dbotu3/README.md

 - A table of sequence counts.
 The first column is sequence IDs; the rest of the column headers are sample names.
 Each cell is the number of times that sequence appears in that sample.
 - A fasta file containing the sequences to be processed into OTUs.
 The sequences should *not* be aligned.
 - Python 3
-- Numpy, SciPy
+- Numpy, SciPy, BioPython

 ### Installing

-(placeholder)
+I'm not sure the package is fully functional.
+You can set it up in "development" mode with:

+    python3 setup.py develop

+After that, you should be able to `import dbotu` and get everything.
+If you want to "unlink" this development version, you can

+    python3 setup.py develop --uninstall

 ### Example workflow

+First, gather your data (your cleaned sequences in a fasta and your table of sequence counts as described above).

-Decide on the maximum genetic distance you're willing to accept.
-This is encoded in a squared Euclidean distance between k-mer profiles (i.e., Equation 1 in [here](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC2674673/)).
-As as a rule-of-thumb, you can say (maximum acceptable number of errors) x (length of kmer).
+Second, decide on a maximum genetic distance.
+The documentation explains this.
+As a rule of thumb,  (maximum acceptable number of errors) x (length of kmer).
 The default k is 8.

-Feed the sequences and the table of sequence counts by samples into this program:
+Then, feed the sequences and the table of sequence counts by samples into this program:

     dbotu.py my-sequence-table.txt my-fasta.fasta X -o my-otu-table.txt

-Chimera-check the OTUs, possibly with the script in `tools/`.
+Finally, chimera-check the OTUs, possibly with the script in `tools/`.

 ## Running the tests